datduong/stylegan2-ada-MorphNF1/README.md

-## StyleGAN2 applied on small NF1 dataset.
+## Train StyleGAN2-ada on a small NF1 dataset.

-Please see `MakeNf1Data` folder.
-Contact us for our pre-trained model.
+See `MorphNF1`.
+Contact us for our data and pre-trained model.

 Notable changes (from the original Nvidia source) are